©evarocha #EvaRocha #artist #brazilian #contemporaryartists #women_artists #latinx__artist #biboc_artist #artistas_do_Brasil

 Me, first on the left, playing with a doll that belonged to my cousin from the city brought.

+My mother was from Minas, and my father was from Bahia.
 My maternal grandmother had 15 children.
 My paternal grandmother had 17 children.
 I have a lot of cousins…

 Unfamiliar portrait with mother and father [and neck brace at age 16]